diegoami/Diplado/README.md

 * Travellers now keep track of ransom brokers
 * The companions' dialog when they are sent on a spy mission to a town owned by the player's kingdom is correct
 * Changing minister will not abort a quest you did not start
+* Removed menu option to delegate quest, as this does not seem to work

 Some additions: